coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/guide/post.md

 ## Note about State Space $\mathcal{X}$

-Before diving in, there are a few subtle points to clarify about LLMs and TAM’s definition of the state space $\mathcal{X}$.

-In TAM, $\mathcal{X}$ is defined as the set of discrete states the system is capable of representing.
+In TAM, $\mathcal{X}$ is defined as the set of states the system is capable of representing.
 TAM does not assume that states reflect objective truth.
 A state is any situation the actor can articulate as its current position, regardless of whether that description is symbolic, propositional, or narrative.
 For a LLM, this corresponds directly to whatever situations it can express under its constraints.
 Any coherent output the model can generate qualifies as a state by TAM’s definition.
 If we assume no limits on generation depth or output length, this set is effectively unbounded.

 Adding a system prompt (or any other contextual constraint) narrows this representational capacity.
 The prompt biases the distribution of generated text, restricting which descriptions of state are reachable in practice.
 The resulting $\mathcal{X}$ may still be extremely large, but it is a smaller space than the unconstrained model.